Technology

 3. Preconnect, preload, and resource hints

-1. Real User Monitoring with web-vitals
+1. Real User Monitoring with web-vitals library

 2. Lighthouse CI and PageSpeed programmatic checks